ryarleque/coding-exercise/README.md

 ## Available Scripts

-First of all, we have to download the project dependencies, so you has to run:
+First of all, we have to download the project dependencies, so you have to run:
 ### `npm install`

 In the project directory, you can run: